-Oracle Education Foundation is a nonprofit organization funded by Oracle and staffed by Oracle employees.
-Its mission is to help young people develop the technical acumen, creative confidence, empathy, and grit to become outstanding designers of solutions to people’s needs and the world’s problems.
+The Oracle Education Foundation is a nonprofit organization funded by Oracle and staffed by Oracle employees.
+Its mission is to help young people develop the technical acumen, creative confidence, empathy, and persistence to become outstanding designers of solutions to people’s needs and the world’s problems.

-In the Foundation’s program, Oracle Volunteers coach high school students through classes at the intersection of design thinking and STEAM (science, technology, engineering, art, and mathematics) disciplines.
-Students learn coding, electrical engineering, and user-centered design from real practitioners, and then apply their skills and knowledge to prototyping solutions.
+In the Foundation’s program, Oracle Volunteers coach high school students through classes at the intersection of design thinking and science, technology, engineering, art, and mathematics (STEAM) disciplines.
+Students learn coding, electrical engineering, and human-centered design from actual practitioners, and then apply their skills and knowledge to prototyping solutions.
 The Foundation’s program also organizes internships for high school students.

-Oracle employees who participate in the Foundation’s program—whether coaching classes or managing interns—are true skillanthropists.
-They apply personal and professional skills to help change students’ lives.
-The program engages employees from a wide range of disciplines, including technologists, program managers, user experience researchers, and marketing experts.
+Oracle employees who participate in the Foundation’s program—whether coaching classes or managing interns—are true “skillanthropists.”
+They apply their personal and professional skills to positively impacting students’ lives.
+The program engages employees from a wide range of disciplines, including software development, user experience research, marketing, and corporate citizenship.

 volunteer hours donated

-In Oracle Education Foundation’s 3D Design + Production class, students developed a lightweight, portable motorcycle jack to help a 79-year-old user fix a flat without having to lay down a 250-pound dirt bike and then wrestle it up again.
+In Oracle Education Foundation’s 3D Design + Production class, students developed a lightweight, portable motorcycle lift to help their 79-year-old user fix a flat tire without having to lay down his 250-pound dirt bike and then wrestle it up again.

 In Oracle Education Foundation’s 3D Design + Production class, students learn how to design and produce 3D prototypes using industry-standard tools.
-Twenty-two young women from Design Tech High School participated in this class featuring Carbon, whose revolutionary technology fuses light and oxygen in order to rapidly produce 3D products.
+22 girls from Design Tech High School participated in this class, which featured 3D-printing technology company Carbon.

-National Geographic Explorer Shah Selbe joined Oracle Education Foundation’s Data Visualization class and introduced Design Tech High School students to conservation technology that enables good stewardship of the salt marsh in their own backyard.
+National Geographic Explorer Shah Selbe joins the Oracle Education Foundation’s data visualization class and introduces Design Tech High School students to conservation technology that enables good stewardship of the salt marsh that’s in their school’s backyard.

-Twenty-two ninth-grade girls participated in Oracle Education Foundation’s first wearable technology workshop.
-Oracle Volunteer instructors were just as excited as d.tech students about all the creative prototypes that came out of this experience.
+22 ninth-grade girls participated in the Oracle Education Foundation’s first wearable technology workshop.
+Hear what the Design Tech High School students and Oracle Volunteer instructors have to say about the experience.